• Skip to primary navigation

 Charter Schools vs Public Schools: Performance, Pros & Cons

-However, the charter vs public school debate will always be a riveting conversation – so you need to arm yourself with the right information about the pros and cons, real facts, and performance of kids.
+However, the charter vs public school debate will always be riveting.
+So you need to give yourself the correct information about the pros and cons, objective facts, and kids’ performance.

-You may not have heard about charter schools at all, but it exists and several parents are grateful to it.
+You may not have heard about charter schools, but it exists, and several parents are grateful to it.
 According to the National Alliance for Public Charter Schools, over 300 new public charter schools opened in the fall of 2017.
-Furthermore, public charter schools’ enrollment increased by an estimated number of over 150,000 students between 2016- 17 and 2017-18.
+Furthermore, public charter schools’ enrollment increased by over 150,000 students between 2016- 17 and 2017-18.

 The thing is, more parents are beginning to understand the advantage that charter schools offer.
-They are weighing these advantages over the other options of public and private schools and making their choice based on compatibility.
+They are weighing these advantages over the other options of public and private schools and choosing based on compatibility.
 Do you have enough knowledge of charter schools to weigh it against public schools?

 If no, then this article is for you.
-Here, we would discuss what charter school is as well as public schools.
+Here, we will discuss what charter school is as well as public schools.
 We would also bring you the charter school vs public school debate, discussing their key facts, performances, pros, and cons.
-The table of contents below highlights all the important sub-topics discussed extensively in this post.
+The table below highlights all the essential sub-topics discussed extensively in this post.

 Here we go!